ntselepidis/FinalProjectRepo.jl/docs/part2.md

 </p>

 We observe that using semi-implicit or implicit diffusion leads to much fewer timesteps and much smaller runtimes compared to pure explicit timestepping.
-However, as the Prandtl number gets larger, the advantage of using semi-implicit or implicit over explicit timestepping, gradually fades.
+However, as the Prandtl number gets larger, the advantage of using semi-implicit or implicit over explicit timestepping gradually fades.
 Moreover, in this experiment we can see that there is no difference in performance between implicit and semi-implicit (diffusion) timestepping.